mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 html += "</div>"
 {% endhighlight %}

-One downside of doing it this way is that I can only replace the full table at once, which makes transitions difficult.
+One downside of doing it this way is that I can only replace the full table at once, making transitions difficult.
 It is also less performant, but I didn't find the impact to be meaningful.

-I considered using ES 2015 template strings, but the site had to work in iOS Safari, and I didn't want to set up Babel.
+I considered using ES 2015 template strings, but the site had to work in iOS Safari, and I setting up Babel seemed like too much effort.

 ### Application state

 I used a Backbone model to manage the application state.
-The app has an `appState` model like this:
+The app has an `appState` object that looks like this:

 {% highlight json %}
 {